TabletopsAndAnvils/Foundry-Stream-Module/README.md

 A module for integrating Twitch chat from streams into Foundry Virtual Tabletop.

 # General #
-This is my first time programming anything in about 27 years, as such, this is not an actual module written by someone who knows what they are doing!
-Instead it is just some code that I am writing/playing with/abusing to learn more about coding in Javascript and integrating it with FoundryVTT/Twitch.
-While the source is public it is really just here for my own amusement.
+This is my first time programming anything in about 27 years, as such, there may be a few glitches here and there.
+Just understand that I've been a professional blacksmith and bladesmith for more than two and a half decades and programming is a lot different than swinging a hammer!
+I love the community around Foundry VTT and wanted to give a little back, so here it is, this is my hobby project - what I do to relax - although there's been a few tense moments just to get this first release out!
 If you find it useful, great!
-Glad you like it!
+I hope that you like it!
 As my programming skills grow I hope this module grows with them.

 ## Configuration ##
 - `Twitch Channel` - This is your Twitch stream name.